genpguides/genp-reddit-backup/patchmethods.md

 &gt;&gt; Most of the unnecessary services that communicate to adobe servers are severed.

-&gt; You could still sign-in if you wanted, but problems may arise and may brick the install, in other words, you may need to uninstall and reinstall without sign in.
+&gt; Don't sign-in, if you do problems may arise and may brick the install, in other words, you may need to uninstall and reinstall without sign in.

 &amp;nbsp;